 Concern is raised that the maximum number of context coded bins is larger in the TS residual entropy coding method, such that the overall number of context coded bins would further increase if it was extended to chroma.
 It would be desirable to have the same limit of maximum number of context coded bins (1.75 per coefficient) for both the conventional and the TS residual method.
 It is mentioned that there was an adoption in CE7-3.10 (JVET-O0122) that simplifies the TS residual coding.
 It is verbally reported that on top of that method, when limiting the max number of context coded bins to 1.75 per coefficient, the drop in performance would be 0.23% for the chroma in CTC TGM.
 As the gain is relatively low for CTC, this is not attractive – more relevant in low QP range, and towards lossless coding.

 A new contribution is announced by M. Coban on the aspect of limiting the number of context coded bins.
+Number of this contribution is JVET-O1169, which was suggested to not consider at this moment by some Track discussion.

-Revisit Revisitafter availability, and after review of contributions related to lossless coding.
-If the number of context coded bins was limited to the same number, TS for chroma could be a good starting point for further investigations in that direction (also the new AHG on TS etc. aspects).
+It had been discussed in track B that, if the number of context coded bins was limited to the same number, TS for chroma could be a good starting point for further investigations in that direction – should be studied in the new AHG on TS etc. aspects.